Nanoscale subsurface dynamics of solids upon high-intensity laser irradiation observed by femtosecond grazing-incidence x-ray scattering: Methods

 \subsection{Acknowledgements}

 The XFEL experiments were performed at the BL2 of SACLA with the approval of the Japan Synchrotron Radiation Research Institute (JASRI) (Proposal No. 2018B8049).
 C.G. acknowledges funding by DFG GU 535/6-1.
-G.J, M.V-K and M.K acknowledge support by the EU (FETS-Nebula \#863155) and the ERC (SyG 3D MAGiC \#856538).
+G.J, M.V-K and M.K acknowledge support by the EU (FET s-Nebula \#863155) and the ERC (SyG 3D MAGiC \#856538).
 A.K acknowledges support by JST-Mirai Program Grant Number JPMJMI17A1, Japan.
-C.R. is supported by the LOEWE excellence initiative of the state of Hesse.
+C.R. is supported by the LOEWE excellence initiative of the state of Hesse..
+Y.S. is supported by the JSPS KAKENHI JP19KK0072.
+This work was partially funded by the Center of Advanced Systems Understanding (CASUS) which is financed by Germany’s Federal Ministry of Education and Research (BMBF) and by the Saxon Ministry for Science, Culture and Tourism (SMWK).”
 We acknowledge invaluable input from C. B\"{a}htz (HZDR) for sample alignment and data interpretation.
 M.Na. thanks R. Kodama (U. Osaka), Th.
-Tschentscher, U. Zastrau (EuXFEL) and M. Yabashi (RIKEN) for their useful advices.
+Tschentscher, U. Zastrau (EuXFEL) and M. Yabashi (RIKEN) for their useful advice.
 M.Ba and M.Na thank E. Brambrink (EuXFEL) for valuable advice for hydrodynamic simulation.
-We thank A. Pelka, L. G. Huang (HZDR), and J-P. Schwinkendorf (EuXFEL) for various discussions.
+We thank A. Pelka (HZDR), and J-P. Schwinkendorf (EuXFEL) for various discussions.
 We acknowledge the support of M. Spiwek (DESY) and DISCO HI-TEC EUROPE GmbH for cutting ML samples.